 Topping from the bottom is a misunderstood term in BDSM, especially if you are a novice.
-The idea behind the term is to actually help submissives understand their role, and isn't more than a faux paus.
+The idea behind the term is to help submissives understand their role, and isn't more than a faux pas.
 During interactions with your Dominant, it's a lesson to know that you can't control what is going on.
 Topping from the bottom is when you simultaneously adopt both roles.
-This could be in the form of giving commands, refusing requests or moving to control the location of impacts during play.
-Generally, it is frowned upon to try to force the dominant's hand to do something they do not wish to do.
+Examples of this could be in the form of giving commands, refusing requests or moving to control the location of impacts during play.
+Generally, it is frowned upon to try to force the Dominant's hand to do something they do not wish to do.

 1. You contradict the decision of your dominant.

 If you try to change his or her mind about the decision they have made, without a valid reason, you are topping from the bottom.
 Examples could range from trying to convince them to use a different toy because you don't like the one they are using, to asking them if they are sure they want to eat at Joe's Restaurant when you really want to eat at Donna's Cafe.

 2. You ignore the request or command.

 This one goes without saying, but pretending you didn't hear the request and just to carry on doing what you want to do is not appropriate.
 Acknowledge the request as soon as possible and follow out the command as best you can.
 You can always go back to what you were doing afterward.
 The dominant is expecting your service at all times, not just when you want to give it.
 Topping from the bottom can be non-verbal.